 Many people consider the brand and company image to be the same thing, yet they are not.
 When you are planning your brand, you are basically planning a theme for your company or product.
 This is something that will run across all elements of your business and help towards developing the business’s image.
 However, the image of the company is how it is actually perceived by the public.
 While branding does affect this, the overall image is a far more diverse part of growing your brand in the eye of the public.

 Where to start?

-Think culture, think about what your customers expect and want from your company.
-Having clear aims will also show focus, forward thinking and a desire to succeed to both your customers and employees.
+Think about culture, think about what your customers expect and want from your company.
+Having clear aims will also show focus, forward-thinking and a desire to succeed to both your customers and employees.
 This helps to ensure your business will be a long term success.
 Providing a company that people trust and relate to is key.
-As this way, your customers are not only customers, they actually buy into the success of your business.
+In this way, your customers are not only customers, they actually buy into the success of your business.
 If you can, even involve customers and the public in this process, making them a part of creating the business model.

 Creating the Brand

 Once you have your purpose planned and know the business culture that you want to create, then developing a theme for your brand becomes that much easier.
 You should aim to reflect your core values and your passion.
 This then helps to enhance the brand and create something people will remember.